HTTP/2 Multiplexing

 Conn2-->>Client: response delivered

-What HTTP/2 does
+What HTTP/2 changed

 sequenceDiagram